sam2332/Rimworld-SafeRelatedRaiders/README.md

 **Q: Will this conflict with other death-related mods?**
 A: Unlikely - the mod uses safe Harmony patching and only affects the specific death scenario.

+**Q: Do saved raiders actually stay down?**
+A: Yes - the mod uses proper game mechanics to incapacitate raiders by damaging their legs, ensuring they remain downed until treated or rescued.

+**Q: Will I get spammed with notifications?**
+A: No - the mod has intelligent notification throttling that prevents multiple messages for the same raider within a short time period.

 ## Development

 ### Source Code